an alternative thought experiment by Nikola Danaylov

 Story also has very specific features, characteristics, and structure that make it both powerful and unique.
 And it is neither simple narrative nor mere propaganda.

 For example, story is different from narrative just like chronicles are different from history.
 Because chronicles and annals are simply a sequence of random chronological occurrences, without any connection, common theme, or thread.
 This is why they are so boring, tedious, hard to follow, and hard to remember.
 To turn a narrative into a story we need a unifying theme, a greater point of view, a moral, a lesson, a vision or a promise that will allow us to not only remember and organize but also process and understand what has occurred, why, and what could or should be next.

 That is why Hayden White argued that the moment we brought story to narrative is the moment we gave birth to history.
 In the words of David Campbell “history proper requires the narration of events so that they are ‘revealed as possessing a structure, an order of meaning, that they do not possess as a mere sequence.”
 For both White and Campbell, it is only after embracing a meaningful structure that history proper breaks from the ranks of the ancient annals and chronicles, and claims its modern-day place among the other sciences.

-Story is also different from propaganda because story is about the audience, not about the storyteller.
+Story is also different from propaganda because story is for the audience, not for the storyteller.
 Thus the storyteller is not the hero – the audience is.
 This is a critical point to understand.
-A story is not about the storyteller’s ego or agenda.
-It is about the audience – informing, entertaining, enriching, and teaching them something worthwhile.
+A story is not to serve the storyteller’s ego or agenda.
+It serves the audience – informing, entertaining, enriching, and teaching them something worthwhile.
 So a good story is not merely entertaining but transformational.
 It is a promise for something the audience longs for.
 That is why your press release is not a story.
 Neither is your latest news, greatest achievements, biggest product launch, volunteer work, and charity donations.
 Those are all about you.
 Those are all propaganda.